But while our award-winning chilled packaging

 But ultimately, this is about staying true to our sustainable ethos.
 We aren’t perfect, and we know we have a long way to go.
 As well as its carbon footprint, all businesses have areas they can improve from an environmental impact perspective, from how it uses energy, water and materials to how it engages in education and communication.
 We recognise that, if we want the world to embrace the benefits of our sustainable chilled packaging, it’s also vital that we do our best to reflect those sustainable goals – and show that it drives business success.

-That’s why Woolcool is one of the only packaging companies of its type in the UK to be a certified B Corp.
+.
 B Corporations are a growing group of global companies who are reinventing business, by pursuing purpose as well as profit.
-Woolcool has been certified by B Lab as having met rigorous social and environmental standards which represent its commitment to goals outside of shareholder profit.
+Woolcool® has been certified by B Lab as having met rigorous social and environmental standards which represent its commitment to goals outside of shareholder profit.

 Understanding and ultimately reducing our carbon footprint seems like a natural step for business following the B Corp purpose, and for any business conscious of their impact on the planet for that matter.